Massage Therapy Business Tips

 Source: Research conducted by ClinicSense

 This is the standard.
 Most people book 60 minutes because it's enough time for a full-body massage without feeling rushed.
-When you're comparing prices or searching for "1 hour massage cost near me," this is your benchmark.
+When comparing prices or searching for "1 hour massage cost near me," this is your benchmark.

 Swedish massage uses long, flowing strokes to promote relaxation and improve circulation.
 It's the most common type and generally serves as the baseline price.
 If a spa lists a "classic massage," this is usually what they mean.